Texas State Highway 6

 State Highway 6 (SH 6) runs from the Red River, the Texas–Oklahoma state line, to northwest of Galveston, where it is known as the Old Galveston Highway.
 In Sugar Land and Missouri City, it is known as Alvin-Sugarland Road and runs perpendicular to Interstate 69/U.S. Highway 59 (I-69/US 59).
-In the Houston area, it runs north to Farm to Market Road 1960 (FM 1960), then northwest along USS 290 to Hempstead, and south to Westheimer Road and Addicks, and is known as Addicks Satsuma Road.
+In the Houston area, it runs north to Farm to Market Road 1960 (FM 1960), then northwest along US 290 to Hempstead, and south to Westheimer Road and Addicks, and is known as Addicks Satsuma Road.
 In the Bryan–College Station area, it is known as the Earl Rudder Freeway.
 In Hearne, it is known as Market Street.
 In Calvert, it is known as Main Street.
 For most of its length, SH 6 is not a limited-access road.
 In 1997, the Texas Legislature designated SH 6 as the Texas Korean War Veterans Memorial Highway.